-Once the dough is fully mixed, turn onto a floured surface and knead for ten minutes.
+Once the dough is fully mixed, turn onto a floured surface and knead for 8-10 minutes.
 (If you don’t knead the dough well enough, the challah will not hold its shape when it is braided.)

 Grease a large bowl with spray oil and transfer the dough to the bowl.
-Cover with a damp paper towel and put in the oven to prove.
+Cover with a damp paper towel and put in the oven to proof.
 (Make sure the oven is off!)
 Proof until the dough is doubled in size about 45 minutes-1 hour.

 Once proofed, turn the dough onto a floured surface and cut into 3 equal portions.
 Roll each portion into a thick log.
 Braid as you would for a 3 strand challah.
 Let the loaves proof for another 30 minutes.